lammps/lammps/doc/src/kspace_tild.rst

 Description
 """""""""""

-The *tild* style is an implementation of 'theoretically informed Langevin Dynamics' method (previously known as `Dynamical Mean Field Theory`) :ref:`Chao<Chao>`: :ref:`Fredrickson<Fredrickson>`: :ref:`Grzetic<Grzetic>`.
+The *tild* style is an implementation of "theoretically informed Langevin Dynamics" method (previously known as "Dynamical Mean Field Theory") :ref:`Chao<Chao>`: :ref:`Fredrickson<Fredrickson>`: :ref:`Grzetic<Grzetic>`.
 This interaction potential uses a particle-mesh scheme to calculate non-bonded pairwise forces indirectly through a gridded density representation. *tild* assigns a potentials for each simulation particle type, defined with :doc:`kspace_modify tild <kspace_modify>`.
 This potential does NOT calculate any Coulombic interactions and currently is incompatible with other `kspace_style`s in LAMMPS.

 .. note::